billy0705/utn-hate-speech/README.md

 ## Datasets

-In this work we are using the [CONAN Dataset](https://github.com/marcoguerini/CONAN), we sample 300 English data from them.
+In this work we are using the [CONAN Dataset](https://github.com/marcoguerini/CONAN), sampling 300 English instances and translating them into Albanian, Arabic, and Chinese.
+The data is evenly distributed across six target groups: Jews, LGBT+, Migrants, People of Colour (POC), Women, and Other.
+This setup ensures balanced coverage across both languages and hate categories.
+The full dataset and the translated samples can be found in the repository under dataset/conan.

 ### Sample Translation
 We translated the 300 sample in to four languages.
 Our translated dataset can be find in `./dataset/data/hate_sample.csv`.